zhao201730685110/ICp-banking-microservices/README.md

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using docker build, users can create an automated build that executes several command-line instructions, step by step.

+1. Create your Linux on Z to build the docker image from the LinuxOne Community Cloud following the [irtual Server Deployment Guide](https://github.com/linuxone-community-cloud/technical-resources/blob/master/deploy-virtual-server.md):

+	* You will request access to LinuxONE Community Cloud.
+	* You will make a first time setup.
+	* You will deploy your LinuxONE virtual server.
+	* You will log in to your LinuxONE virtual server using SSH.r

 1. Take a look at the *banking-application/Dockerfile*:

 	![alt text](images/dockerfile.png "Dockerfile")